bolt/bolt/contributing.md

 a bug, to suggest a new feature or help out with a Pull Request.
 Great!

 To streamline this process, we've made this small document, to help you report your issue or feature more efficiently.
-We did out best to keep it brief, so please read it carefully.
+We did our best to keep it brief, so please read it carefully.

 Jump to the relevant section below: